Disclosure: this is a paid sponsored post

 Do you love crisps?
 We certainly do in this household, and Walkers Crisps are our brand of choice.
-Both Daddy P and I have a weakness for Walkers Crisps, fortunately we like different flavours – he’s a sucker for Cheese and Onion and I prefer Ready Salted. you may remember we also tried Hoops and Crosses earlier in the year – Monkey’s favourite!
+Both Daddy P and I have a weakness for Walkers Crisps, fortunately, we like different flavours – he’s a sucker for Cheese and Onion and I prefer Ready Salted. you may remember we also tried Hoops and Crosses earlier in the year – my son’s favourite!
 So it’s safe to say that if you open our kitchen cupboards you will always find a good supply of crisps on tap.
 So, imagine our delight when we were asked to try something new from Walkers …… Walkers Mighty Lights.

 Walkers Mighty Lights have recently been launched in three flavours – Roast Chicken, Cheese and Onion and Lightly Salted.
 Even the Roast Chicken flavour is suitable for vegetarians, they contain 30% less fat than normal potato crisps (a big bonus as far as Daddy P is concerned as I am always telling him to eat more healthily), have no artificial colours or preservatives and contain no MSG either.
 As you would expect from a brand like Walkers, the Mighty Lights are made from real potatoes and offer a good source of fibre.
 They can be purchased in family packs of 6 – always handy to avoid anyone missing out!